11 steps for PR crisis management

 How on earth can a brand predict and control a PR crisis?

-My two crisis management templates will help you control a crisis and diminish its power.
+My free, special edition PR crisis management eBook will help you control a crisis and diminish its power.

 Not every issue is a crisis…